Siverteh/HALP-Help-Assistent-Lab-Program-Web-Edition/README.md

 - Must **always** be production ready
 - Can **not** be deleted
-- Merges to master must pass peer review
+- Merges to main must pass peer review
 - All changes to main must be trough a merge from a branch (due to the above requirement)

 ## Branch naming convention